Element 1

 Who should write the meeting agenda?

 The meeting organiser, typically the person who scheduled it.
 For recurring team meetings, the agenda is often co-authored: the organiser creates the skeleton, attendees add topics in advance.
-The Atlassian Team Playbook research on agenda hygiene found that co-authored agendas correlate with 23% higher meeting satisfaction because attendees feel their input shapes the meeting before it happens.
+Co-authored agendas tend to produce better-attended, more engaged meetings because attendees feel their input shaped the meeting before it happened.

 How long should the agenda be?